heinovski/plafosim/README.md

 ## Contributors & Citing

-PlaFoSim was designed and built by [Julian Heinovski](https://github.com/heinovski/) with the help of [Dominik S. Buse](https://github.com/dbuse/).
+PlaFoSim was originally designed and built by [Julian Heinovski](https://github.com/heinovski/) with the help of [Dominik S. Buse](https://github.com/dbuse/).
 It is currently maintained by [Julian Heinovski](https://github.com/heinovski/).
 The list of all authors can be found [here](AUTHORS.md).

-If you are working with `PlaFoSim`, please cite the [following paper](https://www.tkn.tu-berlin.de/bib/heinovski2021scalable/):
+If you are working with `PlaFoSim`, we would appreciate a citation of [our paper](https://www.tkn.tu-berlin.de/bib/heinovski2021scalable/):

 > Julian Heinovski, Dominik S. Buse and Falko Dressler, "Scalable Simulation of Platoon Formation Maneuvers with PlaFoSim," Proceedings of 13th IEEE Vehicular Networking Conference (VNC 2021), Poster Session, Virtual Conference, November 2021, pp. 137–138.